 This dish relies on the mango being semi-ripe so as to add a little sweetness, just enough softness from its texture and a hint of sourness.
 The French mustard in the dressing is a nod to the history of French colonisation of Vietnam.
 Serve as part of a shared meal.

 - 2 x 300 g semi-ripe (but not green) mangoes, peeled, julienned

-1 handful mixed mint, Vietnamese mint, basil and perilla leaves, sliced
+- 1 handful mixed herbs including mint, Vietnamese mint, basil and perilla leaves, sliced

-Add the mango and most of the mint, reserving some mint as a garnish.
+Add the mango and most of the herbs, reserving some herbs as a garnish.
 Set aside.

 Whisk the dressing ingredients together in a bowl.
 Season to taste with sea salt and freshly ground black pepper and set aside.